lunarc/lunarc_docs/docs/MATLAB.md

     R2015b         matlab/8.6
     R2016a         matlab/8.7  (available on Aurora only)

-At Lunarc the MATLAB installation provide access to the PCT ONLY in version R2014a (also known as 8.3).
-If one of the newer versions is used, submission to the batch queue is NOT possible from within MATLAB.
+At Lunarc the MATLAB installation R2014a is the **only** version providing access to the PCT (also known as 8.3).
+If any of the newer versions is used, submission to the batch queue from within MATLAB is impossible .

 Versions newer than R2014a can be used at Lunarc but ONLY within a single node and ONLY by writing a batch script where MATLAB is run with a MATLAB script.
-Note that MATLAB will be able to use the parallell computing toolbox on the cores of the single node using the "local" profile.
+Note that MATLAB will be able to use the parallel computing toolbox on the cores of this single node using the "local" profile.

 ## Non-PCT running

-Using MATLAB with versions newer than R2014a require the user to write a batch script and a MATLAB script.
+Using MATLAB with versions newer than R2014a requires the user to write a batch script and a MATLAB script.
 An example script to start MATLAB using the batch system follow below.

     #!/bin/bash
     #